apollographql/apollo-cache-control/README.md

+## ⚠️ Deprecation Notice

+This specification is no longer supported by Apollo.
+Please see our [documentation](https://www.apollographql.com/docs/apollo-server/performance/caching/) for alternative approaches.

+***

 # Apollo Cache Control Specification

 Apollo Cache Control is a GraphQL extension for fine-grained cache control that can inform server-side or client-side GraphQL caches.
 It describes a format for a GraphQL API to return information about cache expiration and scope, as well as controls that a client can use to override caching.